Sheila Marie (Kelly) Sharemet, 1956-2025 — RIP

 In Charge

 To know Sheila was respect her career and realize the lasting impact that her craft had on so many others.
 She gave it her all.
-In 2022, she retired from British Petroleum (BP) after 30 years of service with the $85+ billion international energy company.
+In 2023, she retired from British Petroleum (BP) after 30 years of service with the giant $85+ billion international energy company.

-Inspired by her physician-father and her uncle, Dr. Gorge Sheehan, Jr., (the Red Bank physicians were medical partners), and building on her own athletic exploits and interests, Sheila gravitated to work in the health and fitness field and stayed for 40 years of excellence — mostly as a high-level manager at corporate fitness centers.
+Inspired by her father and her uncle, Dr. George Sheehan, Jr., (the Red Bank physicians were brother’s-in-law and medical partners), and building on her own athletic exploits and interests, Sheila gravitated to work in the health and fitness field and stayed for 40 years of excellence — mostly as a high-level manager at corporate fitness centers.

 Sheila dedicated her own life to bettering the human condition.
 Though example and attitude she helped countless others to find and keep wellness.
 Known and respected as the “Godmother of Houston Corporate Fitness,” Sheila was instrumental in designing and operating five major fitness centers in Texas.
 Employing patience, persistence and professionalism, Sheila educated and swayed her big corporate superiors about the vitality of her programs and the need for growth.
-Her final state-of-the art fitness center included a membership of 4,000+ people.
-BP plans to name the facility in her honor.
+Her final state-of-the-art fitness center included 4,000+ members.
+BP named the facility in her honor in May 2025.

 A warm smile, encouraging nature, curious mind, and command knowledge of her work were the tools she used for gaining and building trust in her patrons.
 Sheila had a gift — the capacity for effecting meaningful (often radical) change in the life of others — and shared it well.
 She was an expert — on fitness, on training, on exercise, on diet.
 An avid reader and researcher, she was a lifetime student of wellness and, thankfully for us all, an educator brimming with information and eager to share it.

 Her faith and experience about the necessity of good health and the wisdom on how to maintain it was infectious.
 Possessed of an “off the dial” resolve, Sheila believed in people who sought her assistance and that helped them believe in themselves.
-That’s a fine legacy.
+What finer legacy.

 * * * * *